 - Evaluations based on the Quality Standards continue to be implemented.

-- Districts have flexibility in the 2014-15 school year when determining how much weight the measures of student learning/outcomes standards counts in the educator's final evaluation rating (to read more about this flexibility, download the fact sheet on Senate Bill 14-165)
+- Districts had flexibility in the 2014-15 school year when determining how much weight the measures of student learning/outcomes standards counts in the educator's final evaluation rating.

 - This will be the first year that a final rating of partially effective or ineffective will be considered in the loss of non-probationary status (after two consecutive years of similar ratings).